Powerlearnproject/se-day1-assignment-EddyMwai/README.md

 Maintenance- It is the modification and addition of new features depending on user needs.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall method used for projects with clear requirements follows a linear, sequential flow with defined stages while agile method used for projects with dynamic requirements follows an iterative cyclical flow with continuous feedback and improvements.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 A softwar developer mainly does the designing and implementation of the software development process.
 They code and test the software while debugging the software made.